elpassion/til/ruby/shortcut-for-array-join.md

 # Shortcut for `Array#join`

-To join array just multiple it with a string.
+To join array just multiply it with a string.

 ```ruby
 [1,2,3,4,5] * ','           # => "1,2,3,4,5"